olgOk/Mottonen-State-Preparation-in-Qiskit/README.md

 # Mottonen-State-Preparation-on-Qiskit
-Prepares the Mottonen State on IBM Qiskit as described in https://arxiv.org/pdf/quant-ph/0407010.pdf
+Prepares the Mottonen State on IBM Qiskit as described in Mottonen et.al. [https://arxiv.org/pdf/quant-ph/0407010.pdf].